cillustrisimo/openai_gnome_chatbot/README.md

-Mr. Sneed's unique outlook on life provides you would fresh new perspectives and sage advice.
+Mr. Sneed's unique outlook on life provides you with fresh new perspectives and sage advice.
 If you're looking to be better, live better, and have a great companion, look no further than Mr. Sneed!

 Have a sneedle-wee day!